 Orkney has the huge megalithic cairns and stone circles.
 The monuments in Shetland are more intimate – Neolithic heel-shaped cairns with an entrance passage leading into a small chamber.
 Later burials are in cists.
 Discover Shetland and Kittywake Tours do good tours.
 Best easy book on the subject is Prehistoric and Viking Shetland by Noel Fojut and A Photographic Guide to Shetland’s History by David Malcolm.
 Here are some of the sites I saw in alphabetical order.
 If you click on the small photos they will become larger.
 I can supply larger photos if you want.

 This stands on the hill looking down into the loch, east of the road to Busta, just before the cattle grid.
 There is a second stone nearby which may be fallen companion.
 There are various standing stones in the area which may be modern sailing marks but this looks like a Neolithic one because of its size.

 Brochs are Iron age circular towers 100 BC to 100 AD.
 Probably defensive, though it is not clear why it was suddenly necessary to build them.
 There is often a circular wall round them.
-This is just a long distance shot of a ruined broch, now on an island in a lake.
-For a rebuilt broch go to Moussa broch.
-This is on Moussa island and you can actually go inside.
+The site started life as a simple fort with wooden buildings, then a fortified blockhouse was added

 This is the site that is on everybody’s tour of the Shetland mainland.
 Well worth it, too.
 It is a site that was occupied from Neolithic times onward.
 The photos show the first neolithic house (left) , 2500-1500 BC, and the later bronze age building, 800 BC, which was a metal working smithy (lower left).
 Unless they just worked copper, they would have needed to import tin – perhaps from as far away as Cornwall.